 - Immerse yourself in a different culture

-- We help students to connect with a local host family
+- We help high school international students connect with a local host family

 - Full immersion: International Students attend classes alongside all other students